Multi-Modal World Model for Physical Robot Interactions: Simultaneous Visual and Tactile Predictions for Enhanced Accuracy: Conclusion

 \section{Conclusion}

-In conclusion, we presented a novel approach to improve video prediction accuracy in physical robot interactions by utilising tactile sensation as a second sensory modality.
-Our multi-modal approach was explored with a variety of possible model architectures, and we showed that the inclusion of tactile sensation has a positive impact on video prediction accuracy during robot pushing.
-Moreover, we demonstrated that the simultaneous prediction of tactile and image data has the greatest positive impact, suggesting that multi-modal prediction models are able to utilise the predictions of the opposite modality to boost performance and physical interaction perception performance.
+\chreplaced[id=AE]{In conclusion, we presented a multi-modal prediction framework for physical robot interaction that jointly models visual and tactile dynamics.
+Through systematic comparison of multiple architectures, we demonstrated that tactile input can improve video prediction accuracy during physical interaction, while visual input can likewise enhance tactile prediction.
+Crucially, we showed that simultaneous prediction of tactile and visual signals yields the greatest improvements, indicating that active cross-modal interaction enables one modality to refine predictions in the other, particularly under physical ambiguity.}{ Our multi-modal approach, tested with various model architectures, demonstrates that incorporating tactile input enhances video prediction accuracy during robot pushing, while visual input similarly improves tactile prediction accuracy.
+Additionally, we showed that the simultaneous prediction of tactile and visual data has the greatest positive impact, indicating that multi-modal prediction models can leverage predictions from one modality to enhance performance and physical interaction perception in the other. }

-While our work presents baseline approaches, we believe that the increased benefit of prediction understanding with multi-modal prediction systems can be explored in all physical robot interaction tasks, such as object grasping and manipulation, human-robot interaction, and tactile exploration.
-We also believe that the introduction of auditory sensation to these prediction systems may further increase an agent's physical interaction perception and cause-effect understanding, enabling interaction in even more complex scenes.
-Furthermore, another direction for work may also be exploring the wide range of tactile sensing devices and their attributes like temperature, vibration, and texture sensing.